Reddan/checkpointer/README.md

 ## 🧠 How It Works

-When a `@checkpoint`-decorated function is called, `checkpointer` computes a unique identifier for the call.
-This identifier derives from the function's source code, its dependencies, captured variables, and the arguments passed.
+When you decorate a function with `@checkpoint` and call it, `checkpointer` computes a unique identifier that represents that specific call.
+This identifier is based on:

+* The function's source code and all its user-defined dependencies,
+* Global variables used by the function (if capturing is enabled or explicitly annotated),
+* The actual arguments passed to the function.

-It then tries to retrieve a cached result using this identifier.
-If a valid cached result is found, it's returned immediately.
-Otherwise, the original function executes, its result is stored, and then returned.
+`checkpointer` then looks up this identifier in its cache.
+If a valid cached result exists, it returns that immediately.
+Otherwise, it runs the original function, stores the result, and returns it.

+`checkpointer` is designed to be flexible through features like:

+* **Support for decorated methods**, correctly caching results bound to instances.
+* **Support for decorated async functions**, compatible with any async runtime.
+* **Robust hashing**, covering complex Python objects and large **NumPy**/**PyTorch** arrays via its internal `ObjectHash`.
+* **Targeted hashing**, allowing you to optimize how arguments and captured variables are hashed.
+* **Multi-layered caching**, letting you stack decorators for layered caching strategies without losing cache consistency.

-### 🚨 What Triggers Cache Invalidation?
+### 🚨 What Causes Cache Invalidation?

-`checkpointer` maintains cache correctness using two types of hashes:
+To ensure cache correctness, `checkpointer` tracks two types of hashes:

-#### 1. Function Identity Hash (One-Time per Function)
+#### 1. Function Identity Hash (Computed Once Per Function)

 This hash represents the decorated function itself and is computed once (usually on first invocation).
 It covers:

-* **Decorated Function's Code:**\
+* **Function Code and Signature:**\
-    The function's logic and signature (excluding parameter type annotations) are hashed.
-Formatting changes like whitespace, newlines, comments, or trailing commas do **not** cause invalidation.
+    The actual logic and parameters of the function are hashed - but *not* parameter type annotations or formatting details like whitespace, newlines, comments, or trailing commas, which do **not** trigger invalidation.

 * **Dependencies:**\
-    All user-defined functions and methods the function calls or uses are included recursively.
-Dependencies are detected by:
+    All user-defined functions and methods that the decorated function calls or relies on, including indirect dependencies, are included recursively.
+Dependencies are identified by:
-    * Inspecting the function's global scope for referenced functions/objects.
+    * Inspecting the function's global scope for referenced functions and objects.
-    * Inferring from argument type annotations.
+    * Inferring from the function's argument type annotations.
     * Analyzing object constructions and method calls to identify classes and methods used.

-* **Top-Level Module Code:**\
+* **Exclusions:**\
-    Changes unrelated to the function or its dependencies in the module do **not** trigger invalidation.
+    Changes elsewhere in the module unrelated to the function or its dependencies do **not** cause invalidation.

 #### 2. Call Hash (Computed on Every Function Call)

-Each function call's cache key (the **call hash**) combines:
+Every function call produces a call hash, combining:

 * **Passed Arguments:**\
     Includes positional and keyword arguments, combined with default values.
 Changing defaults alone doesn't necessarily trigger invalidation unless it affects actual call values.

 * **Captured Global Variables:**\
-    When `capture=True` or explicit capture annotations are used, `checkpointer` hashes global variables referenced by the function:
-    * `CaptureMe` variables are hashed on every call, so changes trigger invalidation.
-    * `CaptureMeOnce` variables are hashed once per session for performance optimization.
+    When `capture=True` or explicit capture annotations are used, `checkpointer` includes referenced global variables in the call hash.
+Variables annotated with `CaptureMe` are hashed on every call, causing immediate cache invalidation if they change.
+Variables annotated with `CaptureMeOnce` are hashed only once per Python session, improving performance by avoiding repeated hashing.

 * **Custom Argument Hashing:**\
     Using `HashBy` annotations, arguments or captured variables can be transformed before hashing (e.g., sorting lists to ignore order), allowing more precise or efficient call hashes.